Adam Lupel, Acting President and Chief Executive Officer

-Dr. Adam Lupel is the Vice President and Chief Operating Officer at the International Peace Institute.
+Dr. Adam Lupel is the Acting President and Chief Executive Officer at the International Peace Institute.
 He is responsible for developing IPI’s long-term research agenda and for overseeing...

 Read more articles →Email: firstname.lastname@example.org

-Dr. Adam Lupel is the Vice President and Chief Operating Officer at the International Peace Institute.
-He is responsible for developing IPI’s long-term research agenda and for overseeing management and coordination among IPI’s offices in New York, Vienna, and Manama in close collaboration with the President.
+Dr. Adam Lupel is the Acting President and Chief Executive Officer at the International Peace Institute.
+He is responsible for developing IPI’s long-term research agenda and for overseeing management and coordination among IPI’s offices in New York, Vienna, and Manama.
 Between 2014 and 2016 he served as the director of research and publications for the Independent Commission on Multilateralism, a project of IPI.
+In 2015, he led IPI’s support to the General Assembly mandated “Lessons Learned Exercise” on the UN Mission for Ebola Emergency Response, working in close collaboration with the Executive Office of the Secretary-General.

 Dr. Lupel also conducts research on issues related to globalization, multilateralism, and the prevention of mass atrocities.
 He is the author of Globalization and Popular Sovereignty: Democracy’s Transnational Dilemma (2009) and the co-editor of Peace Operations and Organized Crime: Enemies or Allies?
 (2011) and Responding to Genocide: The Politics of International Action (2013).